 There is currently a discourse around the importance of outdoor education in early learning.
-This project seeks to engage with academic and professional concerns that young children’s current provision can be impoverished and inadequate if it does foster childhood appreciation of outdoor and natural environments.*
+This project seeks to engage with academic and professional concerns that young children’s current provision can be impoverished and inadequate if it does not foster childhood appreciation of outdoor and natural environments.*

 Through this project, we aim to identify the different ways in which cultural perspectives impact upon the interpretation and understanding of the benefits of forest and outdoor experiences.

 To identify cultural factors that might impact upon an understanding of the benefits of ‘forest’ and outdoor practice and provision.